divya053/Autonomous-Privilege-Escalation-AI/external_tools/BeRoot-master/Windows/README.md

 # BeRoot For Windows

 BeRoot(s) is a post exploitation tool to check common Windows misconfigurations to find a way to escalate our privilege. \
-A compiled version is available [here](https://github.com/AlessandroZ/BeRoot/releases).

-It has been added to the [pupy](https://github.com/n1nj4sec/pupy/) project as a post exploitation module (it's executed in memory without touching the disk).

 This tool is only used to detect and not to exploit.
 If something is found, [templates](https://github.com/AlessandroZ/BeRoot/tree/master/Windows/templates) could be used to exploit it.
 To use it, just create a __test.bat__ file located next to the service / DLL used.
 It should execute it once called.
 Depending on the Redistributable Packages installed on the target host, these binaries may not work.